Petrópolis: Culture

 The culture of Petrópolis is directly linked to the imperial period of Brazil.
 Being nicknamed as Imperial City, the city has a large collection of theaters, museums, and palaces that refer to the period.
 In addition, much of the culture of the city was influenced by the immigration that participated in the formation of the identity of Petrópolis, where the German, Portuguese, African, Syrian, Lebanese, and Italian groups stand out.
-The city has the second largest festival of German culture in Brazil, the Bauernfest, only losing to the Oktoberfest in the south of the country.
+The city has the second largest festival of German culture in Brazil, the Bauernfest, behind the Oktoberfest of Blumenau, in Santa Catarina.
 In addition, festivals are held every year that bring back the culture of other peoples, such as the Serra Serata, in honor of Italian immigration, the Ubuntu Festival, in honor of the Afro-Brazilian legacy, and Bunka-Sai, a celebration of the Japanese culture.
 The Cultural Foundation of Petrópolis promotes every year (since 2009) the Maestro Guerra-Peixe Cultural Prize, which honors the most outstanding artists and cultural agents during the year.
 César Guerra-Peixe was an illustrious composer of the city.